Learn about Phase I Clinical Trials

 What is a Phase I clinical trial?

 Phase I clinical trials are the earliest phase of study treatment in people and may involve agents not yet available commercially or drugs already FDA-approved but given in a new way or in new combinations.
-Unique to these early-phase trials is the need to determine the appropriate dose of the treatment that can be given safely and provide early information on the effectiveness of the treatment.
+Early-phase trials determine the appropriate dose of the treatment that can be given safely and provide early information on the effectiveness of the treatment.
 Starting at doses far lower than those found to be safe in animals, the doses are slowly increased while safety is vigilantly monitored.
-Once the maximum tolerated dose has been determined, the study moves to the "expansion" phase where a larger number of patients are treated to further assess the safety of that dose.
-Although effectiveness of the treatment is certainly of interest in a Phase I study, later-phase studies are done to determine efficacy and compare the new treatment to standard treatments for the disease.
+Once the proper dosage is determined, the study will enroll more patients at that dose to determine how effective the treatment is at reducing the cancer.

 Phase I clinical trials are the earliest phase of a study treatment in people and may involve agents not yet available commercially or drugs already FDA-approved but given in a new way or in new combinations.

-The truly investigational portions of the treatment are paid for by the study fund and conducted at the UC Davis Comprehensive Cancer Center.
-However, certain tests, procedures or drugs given during the study period are considered routine care and will be billed to your insurance provider.
+The truly investigational portions of the treatment are paid for by the study funding and conducted at the UC Davis Comprehensive Cancer Center.
+However, certain tests, procedures or drugs given during the study period considered routine care will be billed to your insurance provider.
 Some insurance providers will require that these routine care items be handled by or through your referring oncologist, assuming your oncologist is not the study physician investigator.

 Who do I contact for more information?

 Please call our Phase I clinical trial program manager with any questions at 916-703-5558.

 You may also download our helpful cancer clinical trials patient information booklet.